 I’m John – yes, I know the URL suggests “Sean”, but that’s just the name I’ve most recently written under so let’s stick to my real one for this – and I’m available to provide editing services for fiction or non-fiction, self-published or traditional, in both US and UK English.
 My rates are very reasonable, I take pride in my thoroughness and attention to detail, and I aim to ensure as prompt a turnaround time as possible, depending on the work involved.

 Why would you need an editor?

-There were an estimated 300,000 novels self-published in 2012, a number that’s rising all the time, alongside regular mainstream published fiction.
+There were an estimated 300,000 novels self-published in 2012, more in 2013 and the number is rising all the time, alongside regular mainstream published fiction.
 The one thing that just about everyone following the ebook boom advises is that the best move any writer self-publishing should look at employing an editor.
 Likewise, many writers, particularly those relatively new to the craft, working towards traditional publishing can benefit from having a skilled pair of eyes on their material before they go to submission.
 As a writer, it’s very hard to see flaws, particularly broader story ones, within your own work because you’re closer to it than anyone else will ever be.

 I’ve been a trade journalist, both full-time and freelance, for 14 years and counting, including working as an editor on a number of publications.
 I’ve also been a professional genre fiction writer for 10 years, with six books published by major houses in the UK and US as well as several short stories by commission, and my work has been translated into a dozen languages worldwide.

 I’ve been both editor and edited, and so I fully understand what’s useful and what’s not, and how to frame advice and constructive criticism.
 In addition, while I’m British, all of my published work has been US-set, I’m currently published by Polis Books, and a considerable chunk of my full-time journalism was for a US news service.
 I’m therefore capable of handling English language work from either side of the Pond.